khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 I'll spend the first 5 minutes of each class waiting for those that are late.
 That is, if a meeting is scheduled for 1 pm, Zoom will open at 1 pm (maybe at 12:55 or something), and we'll be just chatting until 1:05.
 At 1:05 sharp we will start the class.
 Students who join later that this 5-min waiting period will be considered "late".
 Three late arrivals will be equivalent to one missed class.

-> 🔻 Is it fare to take points off for lateness?

 # Academic integrity and plagiarism

 For all homework assignments, the *writing* should be done by *you*.
 Borrowing *texts* from other people or from the internet without an acknowledgement (such as a citation, a reference, an explicit acknowledgement) is unacceptable, and will result in bad things happening.